BoMeneerNL/Cards/README.md

 # Cards

 "Cards," also known as "Subset," is my first programming assignment for the course "Gestructureerd programmeren/Structured programming."
+## Using

+For this project i needed to use Processing.

+For running this project you need to have [Processing](https://processing.org/download) installed.
+All newer version should work, i used 4.3.3 for this project.
 ## The Assignment

-For this course, I need to create an application that displays sets of cards.
+For this course, I need to create an application in Processing that displays sets of cards.
 The player must select a set of three cards where, for at least one of the three attributes (Amount, Symbols, and/or Color), the attributes are either all the same (e.g., red, red, and red) or all different (e.g., red, green, and blue).
 However, a combination like "blue, red, red" is not valid.
 All "must-haves" and "could-haves" are as follows:

 ## Must-Haves/Requirements